tsdataclinic/scout/README.md

 **NOTE:** these instructions are just for local development which is all you need if you want to contribute.
 To deploy in production, you need to configure Azure AD B2C authentication as well.
 You can find the instructions on how to do that in the [repo wiki](https://github.com/tsdataclinic/scout/wiki/Setting-up-Azure-AD-B2C-authentication-in-production).

-### 2.4 Running Elasticsearch
+### 2.4 Running OpenSearch

-The search backend uses Elasticsearch.
+The search backend uses OpenSearch.
 To run it locally, the easiest way to do it is with [docker-compose](https://docs.docker.com/compose/install/):

 ```
 docker-compose -f docker-compose.yml up